tobzman/regularexpressions/README.md

 Let's explore some examples to understand how the regex works:

-- `https://www.example.com`: Matches a URL with HTTPS protocol, 'www' subdomain, and '.com' TLD.
+- `https://www.freecodecamp.org`: Matches a URL with HTTPS protocol, 'www' subdomain, and '.com' TLD.
-- `http://sub.example.org/path`: Matches a URL with HTTP protocol, 'sub' subdomain, '.org' TLD, and '/path' path.
+- `https://www.freecodecamp.org/news`: Matches a URL with HTTP protocol, 'sub' subdomain, '.org' TLD, and '/path' path.
-- `ftp://ftp.example.net`: Does not match since the regex expects HTTP or HTTPS protocols.
+- `https://www.chinese.freecodecamp.org`: Does not match since the regex expects HTTP or HTTPS protocols.
 - `https://sub.example.longtld`: Does not match due to the missing TLD characters.

 ## About the Author

 As a web development enthusiast, I'm passionate about sharing knowledge and helping others learn.
 Feel free to connect with me on GitHub for more tutorials and projects!

----

-You can copy and paste this content into a Markdown file for your project.

-**Step 3: Create a GitHub Gist**
+## Create a GitHub Gist**

 Now, you'll create a GitHub Gist to host your tutorial content: